hasecilu/Dark-TeXstudio/README.md

 # Dark Theme for [TeXstudio](https://texstudio.org/)

 ## Introduction
 This theme is based on the theme provided by Master Prodigy user on YouTube.
-[Check out his amazing LaTeX tutorials.](https://www.youtube.com/watch?v=TWRP_94eock&list=PLknjcpwMhvSgauKyhScPiQGW9H4V0EKj5)<br/><br/>
+[Check out his amazing beginner LaTeX tutorials.](https://www.youtube.com/watch?v=TWRP_94eock&list=PLknjcpwMhvSgauKyhScPiQGW9H4V0EKj5)<br/><br/>
 The math mode is intact and I tweaked some colors, mainly: put text to white, comments to green, keywords to orange, extra-keywords to blue, environment to yellow and ...<br/><br/>
 For making easier to look at the errors & find/replace highlightnings I changed:<br/>
 Line highlighting<br/>